-Today's UV index in London, Canada will be up to 7.3, indicating a high level of sun exposure for the average person.
+Today's UV index in London, Canada will be up to 9.4, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in London, Canada, typically ranges from low in winter to moderate or high in summer, peaking around 6 to 7 during sunny days in June and July.